 Introduction

 For all living organisms, the capacity to sense and adapt to environmental change is one of the foremost challenges for survival and propagation.
-The short-term physiological and morphological responses to fluctuations in the external nutrient environment is even more critical for sessile organisms like plants, giving a particular relevance to the network signaling involved into these adaptive mechanisms.
-Below ground, plant root plasticity to fluctuating environments is a primordial mechanism to optimize water and nutrient acquisition/use, and depends on the integration of local and systemic signaling.
+The short-term physiological and morphological responses to fluctuations in the external nutrient environment are even more critical for sessile organisms like plants, giving a particular relevance to the network signaling involved in these adaptive mechanisms.
+Below ground, plant root plasticity to fluctuating environments is a primary mechanism for optimizing water and nutrient acquisition/use, and depends on the integration of local and systemic signaling.
 Indeed, plant roots have the ability to sense their environment, enhance their uptake/assimilation systems, and proliferate specifically in nutrient-rich zones (local signaling).
 This phenomenon is enhanced when the internal nutrient availability is limited (systemic signaling) (1).
 This dual regulation by local and systemic signaling holds true for nutrients such as nitrate (NO3-), one of the most growth-limiting nutrients.
 The current model depicting this dual regulation proposes that root growth/development and NO3- transport are; i) regulated locally by NO3- itself, and ii) under a systemic feedback-repression by reduced nitrogen (N)-metabolites (2, 3).
-One major challenge is to identify the molecular components of these local and systemic N-signaling pathways, and the mechanism for their integration that enables plant roots to properly respond to the infinite environmental nutrient scenarios it encounters in the soil.
+One major challenge is to identify the molecular components of these local and systemic N-signaling pathways, and the mechanism for their integration that enables plant roots to properly respond to the varying environmental nutrient scenarios it encounters in the soil.

 Recently, it has been demonstrated that root NO3- sensing originates from the functional activity of the NO3- transporter/sensor (transceptor) NRT1.1 (4-6).
 In particular, root proliferation in NO3- rich zones relies on the dual NO3-/auxin transport activity of this NO3- transceptor (NRT1.1) (7), which illustrates at a mechanistic level the intricate relationship between nutrients, hormones and growth (8).
-Other key regulatory components of the NO3- perception and signaling pathway have also been identified, such as transcription factors (ANR1, NLP7, SPL9) or kinases (CIPK8, CIPK23), controlling root developmental and metabolic activity (e.g., lateral root growth, NO3- transport/assimilation) (5, 9-13).
+Other key regulatory components of the NO3- perception and signaling pathway have also been identified, such as transcription factors (ANR1, NLP7, SPL9) and kinases (CIPK8, CIPK23).
+These control root developmental and metabolic activity (e.g., lateral root growth, NO3- transport/assimilation) (5, 9-13).
 Thus, deciphering the signaling pathways that perceive and integrate external and internal N-status will improve our understanding of how plants coordinate the different N signaling mechanisms to respond and grow in heterogeneous soil habitats.

-Despite progress in understanding the nature of local nutrient signaling, the signaling mechanisms and the long-distance (systemic) signals by which a plant regulates root activity according to its nutrient status remain largely unknown (3, 14-16).
-The accumulation of N assimilation products (e.g., amino acids) as a negative feedback signal to mediate root activity (e.g. in particular NO3- uptake), has been considered (17).
+Despite progress in understanding the nature of local nutrient signaling, the signaling mechanisms and the long-distance (systemic) signals through which a plant regulates root activity according to its nutrient status remain largely unknown (3, 14-16).
+The accumulation of N assimilation products (e.g., amino acids) as a negative feedback signal to mediate root activity (e.g. in particular NO3- uptake), has been proposed (17).
 Physiological evidence have highlighted their unequivocal role (18) and it has been shown that Glu/Gln-signaling is involved in the N-repression of lateral root outgrowth, involving mir167 and the auxin response factor, ARF8 (19).
 However, the direct involvement of N assimilation products in systemic N signaling has not been demonstrated (20).